Percona Server for MySQL 8.4 source installation prerequisites¶

 GCC 11.3 or newer (or a Clang version documented for 8.4).
 Run

 gcc --versionorg++ --version.
-If the distro provides an older GCC, use a newer toolchain (for example, Software Collections, or a newer distro) and ensure the linker (binutils) is also updated; an old system linker with a new GCC can cause late link failures. -
+If the distro GCC is too old, install a newer toolchain.
+Software Collections and newer distros are common sources.
+Update binutils with the compiler.
+An old linker with a new GCC causes late link failures. -

 A minimum glibc version.
 Run

 ldd --versionand compare to the version required for 8.4 (see release notes or build documentation).
-On older LTS distros, glibc can be too old and the build fails in the link phase. -
+On older LTS distros, glibc can be too old.
+The build fails in the link phase. -

 A modern linker (binutils).
 Run

-ld --versionorld.bfd --versionand ensure the linker meets the requirement for 8.4.
+ld --versionorld.bfd --version.
+Ensure the linker meets the requirement for 8.4.

 Use a distribution and full toolchain that Percona documents as supported for 8.4.